markleboeuf/website-hugo/content/portfolio/early_trend_detection.md

 ### Overview

-Trend detection is way to to anticipate where something will likely go in the future.
-The logic underlying the inference is simple: Are there particular patterns of activity that precede an upward or downward trend?
+Trend detection is way to to anticipate where something will go in the future.
+The logic underlying the inference is simple: Are there patterns of activity that precede an upward or downward trend?
 For example, a fashion trend might start in a big city like New York, London, or Paris.
 The emergence of the trend might then occur at a later date in smaller nearby cities.
 Thus, if you were charged with anticipating future demand for the trending product, you could use the early signal from the big cities to anticipate demand in the smaller cities.
 This information could inform everything from design to demand planning (i.e., getting the right amount of product in the right place).
 This is often referred to as a **leading indicator**.

 For this approach to be effective, there needs to be a "common way" in which a product trends.
 Maybe it's a gradual increase over the first 5 days, followed by a rapid increase over the next 10 days.
 Or maybe you just need the first 3 days to make an accurate prediction of a positive trend when the change in demand is very rapid.
 There are many ways in which something can trend, but the pattern of demand, tweets, views, purchases, likes, etc. for a positive trend has to be different from a negative, flat, or random trend.

-This post outlines an approach used to parse out and seperate the signatures associated with different types of trends.
-We'll use actual stock data from Fortune 500 companies as our analytical dataset to answer the following question: Can we predict whether a stock's price will trend positively based on its closing price over the first 30 days in January and February of 2015?
+This post outlines one approach to seperate the signatures associated with different types of trends.
+We'll use stock data from Fortune 500 companies as our analytical dataset to predict if a stock's price will trend positively based on its closing price over the first 30 days in Jan/Feb of 2015?
 Before jumping into the example, though, I'll briefly introduce the technique with a smaller dataset.

 ### Non-Parametric Approach to Trend Detection

-We'll use a K Nearest-Neighbor (KNN) approach for classifying where a stock's price is likely to go in the future (i.e., up or flat/down).
+We'll use a K-Nearest-Neighbor (KNN) approach for classifying where a stock's price trend in the future (i.e., up or flat/down).
 KNN is non-parametric, which means we don't make any assumptions about our data.
 There is also no 'model'; we simply let the data make the classification or prediction.
-Without generalizing too much, I've always liked KNN when my feature set is small and consists mostly of continuous variables.
+Without generalizing too much, I've liked KNN when my feature set is small and consists mostly of continuous variables.
 It is easy to explain and surprisingly effective relative to more complicated, parametric models.
 All we have to do is find the right "K", which is the number of neighbors we use to make our prediction/classification.
-"K" is often determined through cross-validation, where we try several values for "K" and see which gives us the best results.
+"K" is determined through cross-validation, where we try several values and see which gives the best results.

 So how do we determine our neighbors?
 There are many distance metrics used to define "similarity", the most common being Euclidean Distance.
-The main drawback to this approach is that it cannot account for forward or backward shifts between series, which is an issue when dealing with sequential data.
+However, the main drawback to this approach is that it cannot account for forward or backward shifts between series, which is an issue when dealing with sequential data.
 Thus we'll use **Dynamic Time Warping**, which can account for temporary shifts, leads, or lags.

 We'll use 10 fictitious stocks in our initial example.
 Five will trend positively after their first 50 days while the remaining 5 will trend negatively over the same time period.
 These stocks will serve as our "training set".
 We'll then take a new stock for which we only have the first 50 days and classify it as either a "positive" or "negative" trending stock.
 This prediction is where we think the stock will go relative to its position at day 50.

-Let's get started and generate the initial 50 days for our 10 stocks.
+Let's first generate the initial 50 days for our 10 stocks.

 ```
 libs = c('BatchGetSymbols', 'rvest', 'Kendall', 'openair', 'broom',